 I set the company up in 2008, having worked freelance for a few years on the side of my day-to-day DPO job.
 A friend suggested that the company should be called Turner Information Training Services – an idea with an obvious flaw that he still thinks is funny.
 Another possibility was to call it 3T (Tim Turner Training), but that seemed too close to what was at the time a well-known technology magazine (T3).
 Getting sued for trademark infringement didn’t seem like an illustrious beginning.
 And so the name 2040 was born on a walk up a hill at Wasdale Head in the Lake District.

 20 is the 20 working days that the FOI Act gives you to respond; 40 is the 40 days that the Data Protection Act 1998 gives you to respond to a subject access request.
-In this field, these were two crucial numbers.
-The 40 was made redundant by the GDPR, which replaced the 40 days with a month.
-I do not care about this.
-The McDonald brothers sold their burger company but nobody asks for a Big Kroc.
+In this field at this time, these were two crucial numbers.
+The 40 became redundant because of the GDPR, which replaced the 40 days with a month.
+Although other people may make fun of my old-fashioned name, I am reconciled to it.
 2040 is evidence of my longevity, and doing this job has given me the two things I have always wanted to do in this sector – work with good people and be my own boss.

 Why use 2040 Training?

 What I offer is honest, practical, down-to-earth advice and training to ensure that you stay on the right side of the law while achieving your business objectives.
 I have no magic solutions, no silver bullets – just years of experience at communicating a complex and ambiguous subject in an accessible and understandable way.

 I do, however, have professional indemnity and public liability insurance, and references are available on request.